 In addition to our regular Consultative Committee Meeting, we are also introducing a regular forum with local and national disability organisations to work together on developing our services.

-The introduction of our ‘helping hands’ lanyards, a quieter route through the airport and signage improvements (including new tactile signs) have also contributed to improving the experience for passengers travelling with hidden disabilities.
+The introduction of our ‘sunflower’ lanyards, a quieter route through the airport and signage improvements (including new tactile signs) have also contributed to improving the experience for passengers travelling with hidden disabilities.

-During 2019, we are working on a number of improvements and the partnerships we have developed are invaluable with helping us enhance the services we provide all our passengers.
+During 2021, we are working to rebuild our accessibility forum as these partnerships are invaluable with helping us enhance the services we provide all our passengers.